-These products included joint compound, surface conditioners, roof paints, cements, stucco, and others used regularly in construction.
+These products included joint compounds, surface conditioners, roof paints, cement, stucco, and other materials used regularly in construction.

 When microscopic asbestos fibers enter the lungs, the fibers stick in tissues like tiny needles, causing tissue damage over time.
 As a result, some people later develop diseases like lung cancer, mesothelioma, and asbestosis.

-Because so many people became sick due to the asbestos used by Synkoloid, the company and its parent companies faced lawsuits over liability for failing to warn workers of associated risks.
+Because so many people became sick due to the asbestos used by Synkoloid, the company, and its parent companies faced lawsuits over liability for failing to warn workers.
 These lawsuits eventually numbered in the thousands, costing the companies a lot of money.

 As one example, a former self-employed contractor successfully sued the company for $2 million.
 John Henry Pace worked with Synkoloid’s joint compound for decades, eventually developing asbestosis.

-Although the company received warnings in 1969 regarding the dangers of asbestos in its joint compound, Synkoloid continued to make it without warning consumers or workers until 1976.
+Although the company received warnings in 1969 regarding the dangers of asbestos, Synkoloid continued to make asbestos joint compounds without warning consumers or workers until 1976.

 Synkoloid, Artra Group, and Muralo all faced lawsuits and legal action against their insurance companies.
 This led to bankruptcy filings by both Artra and Muralo, both of whom reorganized in 2007.

 These companies also established a joint asbestos trust to help compensate asbestos victims.
 The trust is called the ARTRA Asbestos Trust.
 Muralo’s insurers agreed to add $2.5 million to the trust.